FRANCISAnas/DevOps_T-NSA-700/README.md

         sudo apt-get update --fix-missing
         sudo apt-get install ansible -y

-    2.5 Generate SSH keys (default, just press ENTER) ssh-keygen

-    2.6 Setup other VMs for the connection (this section is to reproduce on each other VM) 2.6.1 Add `AllowRootLogin yes` to /etc/ssh/sshd_config
-        2.6.2 Explicitely set the root password with `passwd` as root user 2.6.3 Reboot the VM with `reboot`

-    2.7 Add the Gitlab ssh public key on all the other VMs as authorized_key ssh-copy-id root@<ENTER_VM_IP_ADDRESS>
+    2.5 Clone this repository

-    2.8 Copy the content of the `ansible` directory of this repo into /etc/ansible
+    2.6 Copy the content of the `ansible` directory of this repo into /etc/ansible

-    2.9 Setup the VMs
+    2.7 Setup the VMs
         sudo ansible-playbook /etc/ansible/install_and_setup_mysql.yml -c paramiko

 ```